rixx/books.rixx.de/src/to-read/voices-the-educational-formation-of-conscience.md

 ---

-Recommended by [Lisa](https://notebook.lisamcnulty.co.uk/2020/05/04/consistency-is-the-enemy/) and David, "if you're interested in the question of how people learn morality at a practical level"
+Recommended by [Lisa](https://notebook.lisamcnulty.co.uk/2020/05/04/consistency-is-the-enemy/) and David, "if you're interested in the question of how people learn morality at a practical level".
+Nonfiction.